beyert/pd-footils/README.txt

 This project consists of Pure Data externals, written by Frank Barknecht, packaged by different authors, and restored by Timothy Beyer.
+RX/Saturno was written by Juan Linietsky.

 This library is an attempt to restore these useful libraries, ensuring that they build using modern tools, with an extensive reworking of the build system